1961 (1st July)

 1981 (29th July)

-Prince Charles married Lady Diana Frances Spencer at St Paul’s Cathedral.
+Lady Diana Frances Spencer married Prince Charles at St Paul’s Cathedral.
 Around 600,000 people lined the streets to see the royal couple.
+Following her marriage, Diana was known as Princess Diana.

 Charles and Diana lived at Kensington Palace London and at Highgrove House, Tetbury.